rpherbig/dr-scripts/README.md

 ## healme.lic
 Self healing script for an empath.

+## sell-loot.lic
+Sells any loose gems, your bundle, and then deposits your coin in the bank.
+Should be used in The Crossing.

 ## create_symlinks.bat
 Useful if you are doing development on Windows.
 Change the _Destination variable.